JetStream96/QSimPlanner/README.md

 ### Contributing
 You are welcomed to submit pull requests to this repository.
 Feel free to leave any questions or suggestions.

+### Coding style
+When it is not important to distinguish different exception types thrown in a method, it is preferred to mark the method with `@Throws`.
+If a method does not throw an exception, mark it with `@NoThrow`.

 ### License
 MIT License